Smart Compliance Platform

 Context & Problem

-Originally known as Added Value Services for Employment Tax, these services required customers to have and manage 6 different product experiences to do their HR and Payroll work.
+Originally known as Added Value Services for Employment Tax, these services required customers to manage six different product experiences to complete their HR and payroll distribution tasks.

 The Work

-Find the common tasks and behaviors for customers between the 6 different verticals and design a system to enable a single platform that reduces workload, time on task, and increases accuracy and customer retention.
+I identified common tasks and behaviors for customers across the six verticals and designed a system to enable a single platform that reduced workload, decreased time on task, and increased accuracy and customer retention.

 Outcome & Results

-Smart Compliance successfully merged all 6 products into a cohesive experience that normalized tasks and work across the product lines.
-Provided a centralized messaging and notification system, simplified work, increased accuracy, and reduced time on tasks.
+Smart Compliance successfully merged all six products into a cohesive experience that normalized tasks and workflows across the product lines.
+It provided a centralized messaging and notification system, simplified work, increased accuracy, and reduced time on tasks

 The Problem